quoctran98/Online-Aquarium/docs/classes.md

 - `destination_y` (float): The y-coordinate of the object's destination (for objects that move).

+- `lifetime` (float): The total number of seconds that the object will exist.
+This is used to remove the object after a certain amount of time.
+If this is `None`, the object will not be removed.

 - `time_created` (float): The time that the object was created in milliseconds since epoch.

-- `texture` (str): The file path to the texture of the object (e.g. `assets/fish/godlfish.png`).
-This is used in the frontend to create the `PIXI.Sprite` object and render it.
+- `spritesheet_json` (str): The file path to the JSON file that describes the spritesheet of the object (e.g. `assets/things.json`).
+This is used in the frontend to create the `PIXI.AnimatedSprite` object and render it.

+- `default_texture` (str): The name of the default sprite in the spritesheet (e.g. `fish.png`) if this object has no animations.
+This is used in the frontend to create the `PIXI.AnimatedSprite` object with only one frame.

+- `default_animation` (str): The name of the default animation in the spritesheet (e.g. `idle`) if this object has animations.
+This is used in the frontend to create the `PIXI.AnimatedSprite` object with multiple frames.

+- `updated_this_loop` (bool) (*backend only*): A flag that indicates whether the object has been "updated" in the current loop.
+This is used to determine whether the object should be broadcasted to the frontend.

 - `properties_to_broadcast` (list) (*backend only*): A list of names of properties that should be sent to the frontend when the Aquarium state is synced.
 Make sure nothing non-serializable or sensitive is included here.
 Child classes should extend this list with their own properties.

 - `summarize` (method) (*backend only*): Returns a dictionary of properties in `properties_to_broadcast`.
 Will also include `update_time` (ms since epoch that this method was called).

 ### Methods

+- `click` (*backend only*): Called when the object is clicked in the frontend.
+This is coupled with the `click` event (check `docs/socketio.md` for more information).

 - `update` (delta_time: float) (*backend only*): Updates the object's state.
 This method should be called on every loop of the Aquarium.
 The `delta_time` parameter is the time since the last loop in milliseconds.
 This should return a boolean indicating whether the object has changed and should be broadcasted to the frontend.